 The Barrow Group offers theatre patrons and performing arts students an artistic experience focused on simplicity, clarity, and spontaneity.
 In our 10,000 sf arts center in midtown Manhattan, audiences enjoy deeply engaging productions of excellent plays, and students learn easy-to-understand techniques that help them tell stories more clearly and freely.
+While many aspiring actors take our acting classes, we also have executives, public officials, teachers, and many others enroll in our theater training workshops.
+We also offer acting classes for kids and teens.
 We believe people are hungry for shared experiences of theatre that are intimate and inspiring.

 We’ve won a Drama Desk and Lucille Lortel Award.
 CBS News and Time Out NY have named us one of the top places to study performing arts in New York City.
 Our past company members and alumni have won an Academy, Emmy, Tony, OBIE, and Lucille Lortel Award.
 We have received support from the JKW Foundation, the Rockefeller Brothers Fund, the New York City Department of Cultural Affairs, The Dramatists Guild, the Jewish Communal Fund, the New York State Council on the Arts, the National Endowment of the Arts, and the American Theatre Wing.
 We are a thriving non-profit, in a healthy financial position with a strong Board of Trustees, making a meaningful contribution to New York City’s cultural landscape.